YanZ777/Git-Tutorial/README.md

 	Add a new sentence to the last paragraph.
 Before pushing to the remote repository, please let me know beforehand so I can set up the last bits of the assignemnt.
+	Now do the same process as making a commit.
+Except now, if you are trying to pull, Git won't let you because you have changes on your local branch that aren't saved and don't exist on the remote branch.
+Git doesn't let you pull so that you don't lose you work.
-	Now do the same process as
+	Now how do we fix this?

 	Several workflows you can do for dealing with merging: workflow 1 (this is the workflow I usually do, but what you do is